 Also need to know which ATCA station pad was used as the reference for the tied array (vex default is W104, used most often).
-Chris Phillips wrote a script to extract the relevant information; Refant is the tied array reference antenna: Example usage
+Chris Phillips wrote a script to extract the relevant information which is linked from the observer's wiki for each experiment; Refant is the tied array reference antenna: Example usage

 If Tid was used, which antenna(s)?
 It's best to re-run SCHED with the correct one if necessary.
 If Tid used more than one antenna, a bit of fiddling may be required (I usually use a second station code 'Td').
 Note this is now handled in

 $SCHED/catalogs/stations.dat, although if DSS43 and DSS45 are both used, you may need to create a local copy of

 stations.dat and edit one of the 2-letter codes to be Td.